-(c) Prior period acquisition of Firecrest Clinical
+(d) Prior period acquisition of Firecrest Clinical

 On 14 July 2011 the Company acquired 100% of the common stock of Firecrest Clinical Limited ("Firecrest"), a market leading provider of technology solutions that boost investigator site performance and study management, for an initial cash consideration of €17.0 million (\$24.5 million).
 Headquartered in Limerick, Ireland, Firecrest Clinical provides a comprehensive site performance management system that is used to improve compliance consistency and execution of activities at investigative sites.
-The acquisition agreement provided that further consideration of up to €33.0 million (\$46.8 million) may become payable if certain performance milestones are achieved in respect of periods up to 30 June 2013.
-At the date of acquisition the Company recorded a liability of €31.3 million (\$44.0 million) in relation to these performance milestones.
-In March 2012 €3.0 million (\$4.0 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further €10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further €10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further \$10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further \$10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further \$10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the year ended 31 December 2011, both amounts representing the full amount of additional consideration potentially payable.
-At 31 December 2012 the Company has recorded a liability of €19.5 million (\$25.8 million) in relation to the remaining performance milestones.
+The acquisition agreement provided that further consideration of up to €33.0 million (\$46.8 million) would become payable if certain performance milestones were achieved in respect of periods up to 30 June 2013.
+At the date of acquisition the Company recorded a liability of €31.3 million (\$44.0 million) in relation to these performance milestones, with the balance recorded as a non-cash finance charge relating to the acquisition contingent consideration.
+In March 2012 €3.0 million (\$4.0 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further €10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the six months ended 30 June 2011 and in July 2012 a further €10.0 million (\$12.5 million) was paid by the Company in relation to performance milestones for the year ended 31 December 2011.
+In May 2013 €10.0 million (\$13.0 million) was paid by the Company in relation to performance milestones for the year ended 31 December 2013 a final payment of €10.0 million (\$13.2 million) was made.

-The acquisition agreement also provided for certain working capital targets to be achieved by Firecrest on completion.
-In March 2012 the Company paid €0.4 million (\$0.5 million) on completion of this review.
+The acquisition agreement also provided for certain working capital targets to be achieved by Firecrest Clinical on completion.
+In March 2012 the Company paid $\in 0.4$ million (\$0.5 million) on completion of this review.